alexcarpenter/alexcarpenter.me/src/content/pages/notes.md

 ---

 2024-01-06
+: 6:38 PM - Switched up the primary font family here to IA Writer Quattro.
+Feels a bit more readble in usage compared to JetBrains Mono.
 : 7:58 AM - Ever since Micah was born, we've always played Bob Marleys top songs on Saturday mornings.
 It's become a bit of a tradition for us now.

 2024-01-05